thatkow/iterative_division/README.md

-Sure, here's the modified README with the updated link:

----

 # Iterative Division Program

 This repository contains a C++ program that performs iterative division and prints each decimal value.
 Additionally, it includes a Bash script to automate running the program with different inputs.